grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Now I get it.
 So how about the `Any.Besides()` and `Any.Of()`?
 What do they do?

 **Johnny:** They are methods from a small utility library I am using when writing unit-level Specifications. `Any.Besides()` returns any value from enumeration besides the one supplied as an argument.
-Hence, the call `Any.Besides(DigitKeys.Zero)` means “any of the values contained in DigitKeys enumeration, but not DigitKeys.Zero".
+Hence, the call `Any.Besides(DigitKeys.Zero)` means "any of the values contained in DigitKeys enumeration, but not DigitKeys.Zero".

 The `Any.Of()` is simpler -- it just returns any value in an enumeration.
 Note that when I create the values this way, I state explicitly that this behavior occurs when first digit is non-zero.
 This technique of using generated values instead of literals has its own principles, but let's leave it for later.
 I promise to give you a detailed lecture on it.
 Agree?

 **Benjamin:** You better do, because for now, I feel a bit uneasy with generating the values -- it seems like the Statement we are writing is getting less deterministic this way.
 The last question -- what about those weird comments you put in the code?
 Given?
 When?
 Then?

 **Johnny:** Yes, this is a convention that I use, not only in writing, but in thinking as well.
 I like to think about every behavior in terms of three elements: assumptions (given), trigger (when) and expected result (then).
-Using the words, we can summarize the Statement we are writing in the following way: “**Given** a calculator, **when** I enter some digits, the first one being non-zero, **then** they should all be displayed in the order they were entered".
+Using the words, we can summarize the Statement we are writing in the following way: "**Given** a calculator, **when** I enter some digits, the first one being non-zero, **then** they should all be displayed in the order they were entered".
 This is also something that I will tell you more about later.

 **Benjamin:** Sure, for now I need just enough detail to understand what is going on -- we can talk about the principles, pros and cons later.
 By the way, the following sequence of casts looks a little bit ugly: